ttrikn/PBDD/README.md

 - [Running](##Running)
 - ## Paper Abstract

+>The widespread use of social media has gradually unlocked the potential of utilizing its data for identifying depression.
+This paper introduces a Prompt-Based Depression Detection method (PBDD) for social media, aiming to effectively identify signs of depression in social media content.
+We designed a depression sentiment analysis model that leverages the concept of prompt learning.By deeply analyzing text and multimedia content on social media, the model effectively discerns depressive tendencies and related emotional characteristics.
+Considering the noisy nature of social media data and the complexity of multimodal features, the study incorporates a high-quality data sampling method to filter and optimize input data.
+This ensures the high quality of data during training and testing, significantly enhancing the model’s accuracy and reliability.
+Comprehensive experiments and analyses conducted on multiple authoritative datasets demonstrate that our method outperforms existing approaches in depression detection tasks, offering significant advantages.

 - ## Preparation
 ### Data preprocessing
 As mentioned in our paper, in order to train our model, you can download the Original Twitter dataset here: [[Twitter]](https://pan.baidu.com/s/1RI3l8fomIXHuR8e0_hUyhA?pwd=aea6).
 You can preprocess the dataset by the codes in the folder `datasets_pre_processing` following the steps in our paper, or you can get the proprecessed data from :[[Dataset]](https://pan.baidu.com/s/1eqYyXg6Y0PQkh-AHnpUD1g?pwd=b2lx) directly.
 You can also use other multimodal sentiment datasets by adjusting to the same structure as folder `datasets`.